Minimaxity and Efficiency in Exponential Family Regression: From Star-Shaped to Convex Constraints: Theoretical Results

-Unlike \cite{neykov2023minimax}, we prune the directed tree to correct a mistake in the original paper.
-The pruning method is inspired by \cite{prasadan2024informationtheoreticlimitsrobust}.
-For completeness in subsubsection \ref{algorithmandpruning}, we describe our tree-based algorithm with the pruning procedure in plain English.
+Furthermore, drawing upon insights from \cite{10.1214/25-AOS2576}, we introduce a pruning step to the directed tree to resolve a technical oversight in the original analysis by \cite{neykov2023minimax}.
+For completeness, we conceptually outline this tree-based algorithm and its associated pruning mechanism below.

-\subsubsection{Algorithm Illustration and Pruning Procedure:}
+\subsubsection{Algorithm Illustration and Pruning Procedure}

-In this subsubsection, we are going to illustrate Algorithm~\ref{algorithm} in plain English.
-Before we start, let us first introduce our notation and explain what each symbol represents.
+In this section, we provide a high-level overview of Algorithm \ref{algorithm: construction of the pruned tree}.
+Before proceeding, we first establish the necessary notation.